jbhammon/sst-poc/README.md

 The SST framework doesn't seem ready to work with the latest version of Next, 13, and I had to manually tweak things from the `npx create-next-app` command to downgrade to version 12.
 Then deploying things went smoothly.

+Something in this SST+Next setup causes HMR in the Next app to act even more inconsistently than usual.
+Keep that in mind if you're making lots of changes in the Next app and you aren't getting the expected result.
+Stopping and starting Next can be a good sanity check to work through that.

 ### CI/CD with Seed

 Overall, this service works great out-of-the-box with SST apps.
 It detected lots of our project configuration automatically, didn't require creating any build scripts/files, and with a few clicks you get: